teohrt/Vote2Play/README.md

 # Vote2Play!
-Vote2Play will be an EXTREMELY exciting game built using Smart Contracts on my private blockchain!
+Vote2Play is an EXTREMELY exciting voting game built using Smart Contracts on a private blockchain!

-* I've finished up the majority of my RESTful API that interfaces with the local blockchain, compiling, deploying and interacting with blockchain accounts and smart contracts.
+* The project is built on a RESTful API interfacing with the local blockchain, compiling, deploying and interacting with blockchain accounts and smart contracts.
-* I'm pausing my development on this while I learn REACT for the front end!
-See you soon!
+* The front is being built using React.